AgileVentures/av-static-website/source/blog_articles/2017-10-16-av-ecosystem-review-tweaking-getting-started.html.markdown

 [https://github.com/AgileVentures/WebsiteOne/issues/1915](https://github.com/AgileVentures/WebsiteOne/issues/1915)

 but I have added "All Welcome!
 Discuss Any Project, Ask Any Question!" to the title of the events.
-Maybe I can just tweak that ...  is this enough:
+Maybe I can just tweak that ... or will this be enough?

 ![](https://dl.dropbox.com/s/rnlzuzl9tobqp3c/Screenshot%202017-10-16%2010.47.01.png?dl=0)